Referring and requesting Medicare services

 - the requesting practitioner’s full name, provider number and practice address

-If a specific pathologist isn’t clinically needed to do the service, the patient can choose a provider.
+Patients can choose a health professional if there’s no clinical need for a specific pathologist to do the service.
 This also applies to electronic requests.

 Electronic referrals and requests

 You must comply with the Electronic Transactions Act 1999 when sending referrals and requests electronically between third parties.
 Section 10 has more information about electronic signatures.